microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    You can generate a PAT with at least the "Agent Pools (Read & manage)" scope by following the instructions [here][tfxpat].
 This will only need to be performed the first time you use tfx-cli.
-1. To build and deploy, from within the `buildTask` folder, run `npm run deploy`.
+1. To build and deploy, from within the `task` folder, run `npm run deploy`.

 ## Configuring